enagonius/Duimon-Mega-Bezel/Presets/README.md

 ![](images/tree_hybrid.png)

-I will be adding more Hybrid presets as time permits.

-Since choice of cores, and the names of ROM folder vary, I will only include the one example.
+Right now all of the existing graphics use the same setup, since choice of cores, and the names of ROM folder vary, I will only include the one example.
 You should be able to open the *.cfg and use the settings in your own configs.
 I will also leave the renaming of the hybrid presets to the user.

+As updates to the shader enable more complex Hybrid presets, I will add presets for specific systems that don't conform to the existing example.

 You can also use the traditional methods of creating a content directory preset or rename the PS1.cfg to "Beetle PSX HW.cfg" and make it a core preset etc.